A personal licence allows an individual to supervise or authorise the sale of alcohol.

 Telling us about any changes

 If you hold a personal licence you must, no later than one month after any change in the licence holder’s name or address, give the Licensing Board which issues the licence notice of the change.
 It is an offence not to do so.

-The fee for a personal licence is £50 and is non-refundable.
+The fee for the Grant or Renewal of a personal licence is £50 and is non-refundable.
 Cheques or postal orders should be made payable to ‘Aberdeenshire Council’.

 The fee must be paid at the same time the application for the licence is lodged with us otherwise we won't be able to progress it.

 How to apply

 You can apply for the licence to be granted or renewed in paper by completing a personal licence application form (pdf 84.9KB) .

 If you are applying to renew your licence you must also enclose your current personal licence.